CornetS28/book-management/README.md

 # Book-management
 This project aims to build a book list application.
 It is one of the Odin's Project required by Microverse.
-In this project, users will be able to add, edit, and delete books.
+In this project, users will are able to add, edit, and delete books.

 ![book app image](https://github.com/CornetS28/book-management/blob/master/src/css/app-image.png)